patentsbrowser/patentsBrowser/frontend/README.md

-# EasySearchPatent Frontend
+# PatentsBrowser Frontend

-A modern React frontend for the EasySearchPatent application.
+A modern React frontend for the PatentsBrowser application.

 ## Tech Stack